cnichols-git/linux_sundry/README.md

 # linux_sundry

 ## Adding a mounted device
+we are creating a logical volume named data that is 700GB in the rhel volume group
 <pre>lvcreate -L 700G -n data rhel</pre>
 **Show the logical volumes**
+Display all the logical volumes to show the newly created volume so we know the full path name
 <pre>lvdisplay</pre>
 Creat a file system on the device /dev/<volume group>
 <pre>mkfs.ext4 /dev/rhel/data</pre>